The Residence Halls will close for the Fall 2022 term on Thursday, December 22, 2022 at 5:00 pm.

 After signing up for a checkout appointment with your RA, you should ensure that all of your belongings have been removed from your room.
 Your room should be clean and all trash should be disposed of properly.

-You have the option of checking out anytime during the day or night (24 hours after your last final examination or by 5:00 p.m. the last day of finals), by completing an Express Checkout.
+You have the option of checking out anytime during the day or night (24 hours after your last final examination or by 5:00 p.m. on December 22nd), by completing an Express Checkout.
 To complete an Express Checkout, you must do the following:

-- Pick up an Express Checkout envelope from your Residence Hall Director or an RA.
+- Pick up an Express Checkout envelope from your Assistant Director or an RA.

 - Remove all personal belongings.

 - Clean your room and dispose of all trash.